-The investment is driven by the deteriorating condition of the switchgear and circuit breakers, which are at risk of failure and pose a serious safety risk.
+This investment is driven by the poor condition of the switchgear and circuit breakers, which are at risk of failure and pose a serious safety risk.
+The presence of partial discharges mean that the switchgear needs to be replaced as an urgent priority to mitigate significant safety risks to Jemena staff.